lochmueller/seal_ai/README.md

 ## Installation

+1. Install and configure the [EXT:index](https://github.com/lochmueller/index) & [EXT:seal](https://github.com/lochmueller/seal) extension.
-1. Run `composer require lochmueller/seal-ai`
+2. Run `composer require lochmueller/seal-ai`
-2. Install and configure EXT:seal
+   1. There is no official release of symfony/ai.
+So you have to include `symfony/ai-platform` & `symfony/ai-store` in the same way like here: https://github.com/lochmueller/seal_ai/blob/main/composer.json
-3. Configure the search adapter via site configuration to `ai://`
+4. Set the search adapter via site configuration to `ai://`
+5. Configure your AI Platform via `AI Platform DSN` and your AI vector store via `Ai Store DSN`

 ## Requirements